-EXIT INTERVIEW PROCESS
+EXIT PROCESS

-Independent Custody Visitors (ICVs) who resign from the Scheme are provided with the opportunity to meet with the Volunteer Manager for an 'exit interview' to discuss their reasons for leaving, any issues they would like to raise from their time in the Scheme, and to offer suggestions for any improvements which they feel could be made.
+Custody Visitors who resign from the Scheme are provided with the opportunity to meet with the Volunteer Manager for an 'exit interview' to discuss their reasons for leaving, any issues they would like to raise from their time in the Scheme, and to offer suggestions for any improvements which they feel could be made.

-ICVs will be asked to contact the OPCC to arrange a mutually convenient time for this interview to take place.
-If necessary the interview can be at the ICV's home address.
+Custody visitors will be asked to contact the OPCC to arrange a mutually convenient time for this interview to take place.
+If necessary the interview can be at the custody visitor's home address.